overhangio/tutor/docs/troubleshooting.rst

 The chosen default language does not display properly
 -----------------------------------------------------

 By default, Open edX comes with a `limited set <https://github.com/openedx/edx-platform/blob/master/conf/locale/config.yaml>` of translation/localization files.
 To complement these languages, we add locales from the `openedx-i18n project <https://github.com/openedx/openedx-i18n/blob/master/edx-platform/locale/config-extra.yaml>`_.
 But not all supported locales are downloaded.
-In some cases, the chosen default language will not display properly because if was not packaged in either edx-platform or openedx-i18n.
+In some cases, the chosen default language will not display properly because it was not packaged in either edx-platform or openedx-i18n.
 If you feel like your language should be packaged, please `open an issue on the openedx-i18n project <https://github.com/openedx/openedx-i18n/issues>`_.

 When I make changes to a course in the CMS, they are not taken into account by the LMS
 --------------------------------------------------------------------------------------